The Platform

 Gufron Gozali, an alumnus of the Islamic University of Indonesia, contributed to this article.

-M Habib Pashya is a student at Universitas Islam Indonesia majoring in International Relations.
-His research is focused on Indonesia-China relations, Indonesia foreign policy, and the U.S.-China-Taiwan relations.
-He is a researcher at the Center of Indonesia-China Studies.
+M Habib Pashya is a Master's student at Universitas Gadjah Mada majoring in International Relations.
+His academic research primarily focuses on Indonesia-China relations, Indonesia's foreign policy, and the U.S.-China-Taiwan relations.